 - Language proficiency certificates: French (TCF, DELF, DALF, academic degree…).

-All candidates will need to create an account on the current website.
+All candidates will need to register on the website to apply online.
 They can connect any time before the deadline.
-It is compulsory to validate the final application online before the deadline.
-After the final submission, it will not be possible to modify the application.
+It is compulsory to review and select "final submission" before the deadline.
+After the final submission, it will not be possible to modify the application anymore.
 A delivery status notification will be sent by e-mail to the applicants after the final online submission of application.
 Incomplete applications or applications which would fail to meet the deadline will be automatically rejected.

 - The candidate's skills and merit as indicated by his/her academic record and professional background.